T-Brick/c0deine/proofs.md

 tactics are, in essence, imperative):
 - A contract introduces one or more new goals
 - An assignment introduces a new hypothesis about what a variable equals
-- An if-statement is splits our proof into cases
+- An if-statement splits our proof into cases
 - etc.

 For example, consider the following C0 and Lean code which should functionally